 The US Nuclear Regulatory Commission is short cyberworkers.

-Today's issue includes events affecting Australia, Canada, China, India, Iraq, Israel, Republic of Korea, Pakistan, Philippines, Russia, Tajikistan, United Kingdom, United States
+Today's issue includes events affecting Australia, Canada, China, India, Iraq, Israel, Republic of Korea, Pakistan, Philippines, Russia, Tajikistan, United Kingdom, and United States.

 Bring your own context.